 is perhaps the most isolated and desolate of East

 The town lasted less than 20 years, but the sawmill’s sturdy buildings

-that were abandoned on the river’s bank have kept Aldridge’s legends alive.
+that were abandoned on the river’s bank have kept Aldridge’s legends

-the buildings have been tarnished by graffiti, chipped by inconsiderate campers,
+Unfortunately, the buildings have been tarnished by graffiti, chipped

-agency, which administers the Angelina National Forest
+The federal agency, which administers the Angelina National Forest

 where Aldridge stands, has closed the buildings to public access because

 engineers can assess the site and develop plans to make it safe and

 W.H.
 Aldridge came to this corner of East